 Two of the most important of these parties are pharmacy and pharmacy technicians.
-Thanks to the similarity in name and a few roles and responsibilities, people tend to confuse these professions as being the same even though there are more than enough distinctions between them.
+Thanks to the similarity in name and a few roles and responsibilities, people tend to confuse these professions as the same even though there are more than enough distinctions between them.

 Who is a Pharmacist?